digitallysavvy/agora-signaling-demo/GUIDE.md

 ## Setup Dev Environment

-We are going to use Vite to handle the dev environment.
-Open the terminal, navigate to your dev folder, and use NPM to create our project.
+We are going to use Vite to handle the development environment.
+Open the terminal, navigate to your development folder, and use NPM to create our project.

 ```bash
 npm create vite@latest
 ```

-Follow the Vite instructions: give your project a name `real-time-signaling-demo`, select `Vanilla` as the framework, and select `javascript` as the variant and hit enter.
+Follow the Vite instructions: give your project a name real-time-signaling-demo, select Vanilla as the framework, and select javascript as the variant and hit enter.

 Once the project is set up, open the project folder in your code editor.

 ### Install the Agora Signaling SDK
-With the new project setup, open the project folder in the terminal and use `npm` to install the Agora Signaling Web SDK.
+With the new project set up, open the project folder in the terminal and use `npm `to install the Agora Signaling Web SDK.

 ```bash
 npm i agora-rtm-sdk
 ```

 ## How It Works
-This web-app will demonstrate the presence and messaging features of the Agora signaling SDK.
-When users load the page they will click a button to "Join", this will initilize the Agora RTM SDK and join the Agora RTM Channel.
-Once in the channel divs will be used to represent each user, as users join the channel new divs will be added to the container.
-Users in the channel will be able to interact with each other by clicking on individual divs or tapping the space bar to trigger animations that everyone else in the channel can see.
+This web app will demonstrate the presence and messaging features of the Agora Signaling SDK.
+When users load the page, they will click a button to "Join", initializing the Agora RTM SDK and joining the Agora RTM Channel.
+Once in the channel, `<div />` elements will be used to represent each user.
+As users join the channel, new `<div />` elements will be added to the container.
+Users in the channel will be able to interact with each other by clicking on individual `<div />` elements or tapping the space bar to trigger animations that everyone else in the channel can see.

 ### Core Structure (HTML)
 Let’s start by laying out our basic html structure.
 Open the [`index.html`](index.html) file and replace it with the code below.